XavierEgan/3D_Pathtracer/readme.md

 - **Ray-Tri Intersections**: ~36.6 billion
 - **Throughput**: 154.8 billion AABB Intersection Tests per second

-Thats more than one AABB intersection test for every human that has ever lived per second!
+That's more than one AABB intersection test for every human that has ever lived per second!

-**NOTE:**intersectsion were calculated by rendering scene with 64x less resolution and turning performance analytics on, then multiplying the results by 64.
+**NOTE:**intersections were calculated by rendering scenes with 64x less resolution and turning performance analytics on, then multiplying the results by 64.

 ![alt text](Readme_Images/overview_image_2.jpg)